truenas/middleware/docs/userguide/freenas_intro.rst

 * FreeNAS® now formats the installation media with ZFS and uses the GRUB boot loader.
 This provides support for multiple boot environments, allowing you to easily recover from a failed upgrade or configuration.

+* The administrative GUI can now be accessed over IPv6.

 * A configuration wizard has been added.
 On a fresh install, this wizard will run after the *root* password is set, making it easy to quickly create a volume and share(s).
 Users who prefer to manually create their volumes and shares can exit the wizard and create these as usual.
 The wizard can be re-run at a